 But it should certainly be interesting to watch.

-You will probably hear the commentators talk about the skill climbing and maybe also a bit more technical about how many watts each rider has performed in tests before the Tour de France this year.
+You will probably hear the commentators talk about the skill climbing and maybe a bit more technical about how many watts each rider has performed in tests before the Tour de France this year.

 Watts the problem?